5 Reasons Why Small Churches Don’t Grow – And How You Can Turn It Around

 If this is you, check out How to recruit more church volunteers where you’ll discover how to gain, train and retain ministry team members.

-Not only is your job as a leader to raise other leaders, getting more people working towards the church’s vision creates limitless growth potential.
+Not only is your job as a leader to raise other leaders but getting more people working towards the church’s vision creates limitless growth potential.

 Developing your preaching skills is the most effective thing you can do to grow your weekly attendance.